-California operates the largest WIC Farmers’ Market Nutrition Program in the nation.
-In 2008, 163,000 WIC families, 570 certified farmers and 350 certified farmers’ markets participated in the program.
-Farmers and Farmers’ Markets that participate in the program are certified by both the California Department of Food and Agriculture and California Department of Public Health WIC Program.
-The WIC Farmers' Market Nutrition Program is an U.S. Department of Agriculture (USDA) program, which began in the 1990s to:
+California operates the largest WIC Farmers Market Nutrition Program in the nation.
+In 2008, 163,000 WIC families, 570 certified farmers, and 350 certified farmers markets participated in the program.
+Farmers and Farmers Markets that participate in the program are certified by both the California Department of Food and Agriculture and the California Department of Public Health WIC Program.
+The WIC Farmers Market Nutrition Program is a U.S. Department of Agriculture (USDA) program, which began in the 1990s, to:

-Each eligible family receives a total of $20 in vouchers to purchase fresh fruits, vegetables, and cut herbs at WIC-approved Certified Farmers’ Markets in California during the season, from May through November.
-These fresh fruits and vegetables are an additional sources of fiber, vitamin A, vitamin B, vitamin C, and iron, nutrients that are important to the health of pregnant women and their children.
+Each eligible family receives a total of $20 in vouchers to purchase fresh fruits, vegetables, and cut herbs at WIC-approved Certified Farmers Markets in California during the season, from May through November.
+These fresh fruits and vegetables are an additional source of fiber, vitamin A, vitamin B, vitamin C, and iron, nutrients that are important to the health of pregnant women and their children.